Top 15 Colorful Hummingbird Flowers to Grow

 Size: 1 to 4 feet tall and wide

-For a surefire way to attract hummingbirds, grow bee balm.
+For a surefire way to attract hummingbirds with flowers, grow bee balm.
 This beauty grows up to 4 feet tall in full sun and starts flowering in midsummer.
 You can even find several varieties on the market that are resistant to mildew.
 Whether you choose natives or cultivated varieties, the birds can’t resist the nectar-rich blooms.
 Bee balm needs sun, moist soil, and plenty of air circulation to ward off powdery mildew.

 Penstemon species, Zones 3 to 9

 Size: 1 to 4 feet tall

 Penstemons are North American natives that come in many forms.
 It’s best to plant those that are native to your area.
-They’re low-maintenance if you place them in full sun and soil with excellent drainage; they hate wet feet, especially in the winter.
+These hummingbird flowers are low-maintenance if you place them in full sun and soil with excellent drainage; they hate wet feet, especially in the winter.